firedrakeproject/firedrake/docs/source/download.rst

   curl -O https://raw.githubusercontent.com/firedrakeproject/firedrake/master/scripts/firedrake-install
   python3 firedrake-install

-Running ``firedrake-install`` with no arguments will install firedrake in a python venv_ created in a ``firedrake`` subdirectory of the current directory.
+Running ``firedrake-install`` with no arguments will install Firedrake in a python venv_ created in a ``firedrake`` subdirectory of the current directory.
 Run::